+Figure 28.
+Select PAH Concentrations by Date 2014

 Figure 29.
-Select PAH Concentrations by Date 2013
+Select PAH Concentrations by Date 2014, ctd.

 Figure 30.
-Select PAH Concentrations by Date 2013, ctd.
+Select PAH Concentrations by Date 2014, ctd.

 Figure 31.
-Select PAH Concentrations by Date 2013, ctd.
+PAH Weekend vs. Weekday Concentrations 2014

 Figure 32.
-PAH Weekend vs. Weekday Concentrations 2013
+PAH Weekend vs. Weekday Concentrations 2014, ctd.

+Figure 31 and Figure 32 are graphs of the weekend and weekday concentrations for all the PAH compounds in 2014.
+The weekday averages were larger than the weekend values for only 4 compounds, phenanthrene, acenaphthene, fluorene, and fluoranthene.
+The averages for 9-fluorenone and pyrene are essentially equal for the weekdays and weekends.
+The remaining compounds all had larger weekend values than weekday values, which is also what was seen with the majority of the detectable VOC compounds.
+The values for naphthalene are off the chart with a weekday average of 93 nanograms per meter cubed, and a weekend average of 98 nanograms per meter cubed, which are both lower than their respective 2013 values.
+Figure 33 through Figure 35 are graphs of the annual average concentrations for the thirteen compounds detected in greater than 90% of the samples taken in 2014, and the additional MQO Core Analyte.
+The graphs show that several of the annual average compound concentrations have increased since 2012, while others have decreased.

 Figure 33.
-PAH Weekend vs. Weekday Concentrations 2013, ctd.

-Figure 32 and Figure 33 are graphs of the weekend and weekday concentrations for all the PAH compounds in 2013.
-The weekday averages were larger than the weekend values for all compounds, except acenaphthene, and fluorene.
-Those compounds had larger weekend values than weekday values.
-The values for naphthalene are off the chart with a weekday average of 143 nanograms per meter cubed, and a weekend average of 119 nanograms per meter cubed, which are both lower than their respective 2012 values.
-Figure 34 through Figure 36 are graphs of the annual average concentrations for the thirteen compounds detected in greater than 90% of the samples taken in 2013, and the additional MQO Core Analyte.
-The graphs show that several of the annual average compound concentrations have increased since 2012, while others have decreased.
+Naphthalene Annual Average Concentrations 2008 - 2014

 Figure 34.
-Naphthalene Annual Average Concentrations 2008 - 2013
+Select PAH Annual Average Concentrations 2008 - 2014

 Figure 35.
-Select PAH Annual Average Concentrations 2008 - 2013

-Figure 36.
-Select PAH Annual Average Concentrations 2008 - 2013, ctd.
+Select PAH Annual Average Concentrations 2008 - 2014, ctd.